-The perfect size hunting and recreation ranch being 322+/- acres located in Eastern Frio County with a good mix of soils, heavy brush, gentle elevation changes, Carrizo water well, and a three-bedroom cabin.
+The perfect size hunting and recreation ranch is 322± acres located in Eastern Frio County with a good mix of soils, heavy brush, gentle elevation changes, a Carrizo water well, and a three-bedroom cabin.

-Still in time for the 2020 hunting season is an affordable-size property being 322+/- acres ready to use having multiple hunting scendaros cut through the heavy South Texas brush with mesquite and cactus flats, a tilled food plot, two stock tanks, hunter’s cabin, bunk house, barn, cattle pens, and implement shed.
+Great Frio County ranch that is an affordable-sized 322± acres ready to use having multiple hunting scenarios cut through the heavy South Texas brush with mesquite and cactus flats, a tilled food plot, two stock tanks, hunter’s cabin, bunk house, barn, cattle pens, and implement shed.

-Very good low-perimeter fence on the three sides constructed of six to seven stranded barb wire with the south fence being a newer game fence.
+The very good low-perimeter fence on the three sides is constructed of six to seven stranded barb wire, with the south fence being a newer game fence.
 Interior low fence creates three pastures for cattle grazing rotation.
-Electricity runs along three sides including the headquarters and to both water wells.
-The metal barn with workshop has a rain catch water system and is large enough to store two hunting vehicles, etc. There is a two bedroom/one bath bunk house that has a kitchenette and a three bedroom/one bath hunting cabin.
-An older set of working pens is at the headquarters and there is an 11-acre tillable food plot maintained.
-The property has a good road system sufficient for a full-size pickup truck to get around the perimeter and to all the hunting blinds and scendaros.
+Electricity runs along three sides, including the headquarters, and to both water wells.
+The metal barn with workshop has a rain catch water system and is large enough to store two hunting vehicles, etc. There is a two-bedroom/one-bath bunkhouse that has a kitchenette and a three-bedroom/one-bath hunting cabin.
+An older set of working pens is at the headquarters, and there is an 11± acre tillable food plot maintained.
+The property has a good road system sufficient for a full-size pickup truck to get around the perimeter and all the hunting blinds and scenarios.

 This type of property serves as a sanctuary holding and attracting whitetail deer, quail, hogs, dove, javelina, and mourning dove.